The New Version of Resource Description and Access (RDA): GPO’s Preparations and Impacts on the FDLP Community

 The U.S. Government Publishing Office (GPO), Library Services and Content Management (LSCM) is preparing to adopt a new iteration of the cataloging standard Resource Description and Access (RDA).

-The changes to RDA will impact LSCM’s cataloging workflows, training procedures, and the GPO Cataloging Guidelines.
+The new RDA, known as Official RDA, features both a redesigned RDA Toolkit and implementation of the Library Reference Model (LRM).
+The changes to RDA will impact LSCM’s cataloging workflows, training procedures, and the GPO Cataloging Guidelines

-The Project’s goals include:
+The RDA/3R Project’s accomplishments include:

 • Gaining familiarity with LRM and the redesigned RDA Toolkit.